SyedA5688/HackRice-stock-prediction/README.md

 # HackRiceX Project - Prediction App

-LSTM Machine learning model for predicting stock prices
+LSTM Machine learning model for predicting stock prices of NASDAQ companies.
+Developed using Python, Tensorflow, and Keras, and hosted on Heroku web  hosting.

-Developed by Syed Rizvi for HackRice X, September 2020
+Developed by Syed Rizvi for HackRice X, September 2020.